By Catherine R. Osborne, Ph.D.

 In the spirit of the Ferguson Syllabus and other crowdsourced collections of academic and other resources, this post collects articles, books, primary sources, and teaching suggestions on the clerical sexual abuse crisis within the Catholic Church.
 It’s mostly intended for theologians and historians who intend to address the crisis with their students in a wide variety of classes, from introductory courses in theology up through the graduate level, but like any list of articles and books, it can be used by anyone for the purposes of understanding more deeply the current crisis in the Church.

 This list is not, as will be immediately obvious, a complete bibliography on the crisis.
-It was compiled from suggestions by several theologians and historians, and includes both documents and articles they have assigned to students, and those they have used to educate themselves.
+It was compiled from suggestions by a number of university-level instructor/scholars, and includes both documents and articles they have assigned to students, and those they have used to educate themselves.
+It focuses on analysis that falls broadly in the realm of the social sciences (including history), along with journalism and primary source documents.
 It is intended for frequent revision and expansion; if you have something to contribute please chime in in the comments or email me at email@example.com.
 Please send both a link and a short summary of the resource.
 To reference the syllabus on social media, please use #AbuseCrisisSyllabus.